iknowjason/CMLab/labs/puppet/puppet-lab-guide.md

    sudo reboot
    ```

-4. Generate a self-signed certificate for the Puppet Master with the FQDN ```puppet.acme.local``` and restart the Puppet Master service telling it to use the new certificate.
+4. Generate a self-signed certificate for the Puppet Master with the FQDN ```puppet.example.local``` and restart the Puppet Master service telling it to use the new certificate.
 Let's walk through the process.

    We will now generate a default SSL certificate.
 First, we'll delete the default certificate path:
    ```bash